AyushRazz01/itm-gwalior-spring-boot-fundamentals-training-2025/notes/day-2/README.md

 Your first Spring Boot application is now ready, you can now click on the `Generate` button.

-The website download a `hello-world.zip` file on your computer, save it to a folder you can remember.
+The website will download a `hello-world.zip` file on your computer, save it to a folder you can remember.

 Open the folder where you have downloaded the `hello-world.zip` file and "unzip" the file, this will reveal a folder called `hello-world`.